 NJ TRANSIT is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis of race, color, national origin, or disability as provided by Title VI of the Civil Rights Act of 1964, as amended, and the Americans with Disabilities Act.

 The Executive Director, senior management, and all supervisors and employees share the responsibility for carrying out NJ TRANSIT's commitment to Title VI.
-Our Office of Diversity is responsible for ensuring accountability in this commitment, in partnership with all parts of the organization that have responsibilities related to Title VI.
-Also, NJ TRANSIT's Office of Civil Rights coordinates internally with all appropriate offices in the investigation of Title VI complaints that come through the complaint procedures process, and responds to requests for additional information about NJ TRANSIT's Title VI Program.
+NJ TRANSIT's Office of Civil Rights is responsible for ensuring accountability in this commitment, in partnership with all parts of the organization that have responsibilities related to Title VI.
+Also, NJ TRANSIT's Office of Civil Rights coordinates internally with all appropriate offices in the investigation of Title VI complaints through the complaint procedures process, and responds to requests for additional information about NJ TRANSIT's Title VI Program.

 If you wish to file a complaint of discrimination with NJ TRANSIT under Title VI (race, color or national origin), the ADA (disability), and/or other categories protected under the New Jersey Law Against Discrimination, please contact NJ TRANSIT Customer Service at 973.275.5555, or use our online form.